valentino-drappa/vdr-reduxtoolkit-observable/README.md

 --- | ---
-`fetch` |this action will trigger the api call `fetchSuccess` |manage a successfull api call `fetchError` |manage an api error call
+`fetch` |this action will trigger the api call `fetchSuccess` |manage a successfull api call `fetchError` |manage a failed api call

 These steps exist for each interaction with the api.
-If we have a read and update api call, we will have 6 actions ( 3 for the read api calls, 3 for the update api calls)
+If we have a read and an update api call, we will have 6 actions ( 3 for the read api call, 3 for the update api call)

 1. read_fetch ==> call the api
 2. read_fetchSuccess ==> manage the sucess call